awsdocs/amazon-pinpoint-user-guide/doc-source/channels-email-best-practices.md

 When you receive bounces, it's important that you immediately remove that address from your lists\.
 Don't attempt to re\-send messages to hard\-bouncing addresses\.
 Repeated hard bounces can ultimately harm your reputation with the recipient's ISP\.

+If you receive a *hard bounce* you should note the following:
++ The recipient's email address is added to a global suppression list for a period of 14 days\.
+When you send an email and the recipient's address is on the global suppression list, the message is still accepted\.
+However, Amazon Pinpoint doesn't attempt to deliver the message the recipient\.
++ When an email *hard bounces*, it's important to remove the recipient's email address from your mailing lists\.
+When you send email to an address that is on the global suppression list, Amazon Pinpoint generates bounce events, even though the email isn't sent\.
+These bounce events count against your account's bounce rate\.
+If your bounce rate gets too high, we might place your account under review in order to protect your reputation as a sender\.

+You can find more information about the global suppression list at [Amazon SES global suppression list](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/sending-email-global-suppression-list.html) \.

 ## Complaints<a name="channels-email-best-practices-complaints"></a>

 A complaint occurs when an email recipient clicks the "Mark as Spam" \(or equivalent\) button in their web\-based email client\.
 If you accumulate a large number of these complaints, the ISP assumes that you are sending spam\.
 This has a negative impact on your deliverability rate and sender reputation\.
 Some, but not all, ISPs will notify you when a complaint is reported; this is known as a *feedback loop*\.
 Amazon Pinpoint automatically forwards complaints from ISPs that offer feedback loops to you\.